ericdowell/laravel-circleci/readme.md

 ## Permissions Issue
-Currently there's a permission issue that has to be resolved, to fix the issue in your laravel build by adding this step to your `.circleci/config.yml` file:
+Currently there's a permission issue that has to be resolved, to fix the issue in your laravel build add this step to your `.circleci/config.yml` file:

 ```yml
 version: 2